Chevrolet Chevelle: 1971

-1972 Chevelle
+1972

-1972 Chevelles featured single-unit parking/side marker lights on their front fenders, outside of a revised twin-bar grille.
+The 1972 Chevelles featured single-unit parking/side marker lights on their front fenders, outside of a revised twin-bar grille.
 All Malibus had concealed wipers.
 The SS equipment option requirements remained the same as those in 1971, any optional V8.
-The 1972 Chevelle series had wide enough appeal to qualify as America's second-best-selling car.
+The 1972 Chevelle series became America's second-best-selling car.
 Base versions again included a four-model wagon series.
-Upscale versions were Malibus including the convertible models.
+Upscale versions were Malibus, including convertibles.
 More than 24,000 Malibu Sport Sedans were built, with a standard 307-cubic-inch V8 rated at 130 (net) horsepower.
 This 4-door hardtop used the same body as the 1968-71 models, and although it was attractive, it was the least popular body style in the lineup.
 It was not available with the overhead-valve "Turbo-Thrift" six-cylinder engine.
-With that V8, the Malibu Sport Coupe was the top seller by far starting at $2,923.
-The six-cylinder version ran $90 less.
+With that V8, the Malibu Sport Coupe was the top seller, starting at $2,923.
+The six-cylinder version was $90 less.
 Powertrain options included the 175-horsepower 350-cubic-inch V8 and 240-horsepower 402-cubic-inch (still known as a 396), as well as a 454 that produced 270 hp under the net rating system.
-Chevelles sold in California were not available with the 307 V8, but had a 350-cubic-inch engine.
-Through the 1970s, California cars often had different powertrains than those marketed in states with less-stringent emissions regulations.
+Chevelles sold in California were unavailable with the 307 V8, but included a 350-cubic-inch engine.
+Through the 1970s, California cars often had different powertrains than those marketed in states with less stringent emissions regulations.

-The 1972 Chevelle SS had a top engine rated at 270 net hp (201 kW) conforming with GM's decree that all engines were to be rated at their net engine ratings.
+The 1972 Chevelle SS top engine was rated at 270 net hp (201 kW), conforming with GM's decree that all engines would be rated at their net engine ratings.
 All other engines on the SS roster were unchanged from 1971.
 1972 was the last year for the cowl induction option for the 454 cid engine and was not even mentioned in the 1972 Chevelle brochure.

 Chevelle wagons measured 10 in shorter than full-size wagons and weighed about half a ton less, but sold much slower.
 Model-year output totaled 49,352 Chevelles and 290,008 Malibus—plus 54,335 station wagons.

-The Yenko Chevelles
+Yenko Chevelles

-Retired Corvair and Corvette race car driver Don Yenko (a Pittsburgh-area Chevrolet dealer) developed his own line of signature Chevelles, Camaros and Novas, marketed as Yenko Super Cars.
-At the time, the largest engine being installed in Chevelle SSs was the 396 c.i.d.
-V8.
-Yenko used the Central Office Production Order system, which normally filled special-equipment fleet orders, to create a special COPO 9562 that included the L72 427 CID with a single, four-barrel 800 CFM Holley carburetor that produced 425 bhp at 5600 rpm and 460 lbft at 4000 rpm of torque unit and the needed drive train upgrades.
-A few other dealers ordered the package Yenko created and sold them as their own supercars.
-(Nickey, Berger, Scuncio, etc.)
+Retired Corvair and Corvette race car driver Don Yenko (a Pittsburgh-area Chevrolet dealer) developed his line of signature Chevelles, Camaros and Novas, marketed as Yenko Super Cars.
+At the time, the largest engine installed in Chevelle SSs was the 396 V8.
+Yenko used the Central Office Production Order system, which usually filled special-equipment fleet orders, to create a special COPO 9562 that included the L72 427 CID with a single, four-barrel 800 CFM Holley carburetor that produced 425 bhp at 5600 rpm and 460 lbft at 4000 rpm of torque unit and the needed drive train upgrades.
+A few other dealers ordered the Yenko packages to create and sell as theirs: Nickey, Berger, Scuncio, etc.